All Episodes

 Look how lacking in prejudice we are.

-Look how open we are, look how tolerant we are all.
+Look how open we are.

-It was just such a wonderful, beautiful thing.
+All it was just such a wonderful, beautiful thing.

-And then finally, uh, it began to dawn on everybody that these people were not coming to become Brits.
+And then finally, it began to dawn on everybody that these people were not coming to become Brits, which has been dawning on people in this country for a while now.

-This is why I was talking earlier, and all of this is cumulative.
+This is why I was talking earlier.

 It didn't happen overnight.

-And everybody was applauding everybody else about how wonderful they were for uh opening their country up to uh the less fortunate or the oppressed or whatever it might have been, when in fact that's not what was happening.
+And everybody was applauding everybody else about how wonderful they were for opening their country up to the less fortunate or the oppressed or whatever it might have been, when in fact that's not what was happening.

 It was more like a well, like I characterize what's happening here.

-I don't I don't think immigration is what's happening in our country now.
+I don't think immigration is what's happening in our country now.

 I think invasion is what is happening, particularly southern border.

-Two years in a row now by the tens of thousands, and there's no stopping it.
+You had these minors that are coming from Central America without their parents two years in a row now by the tens of thousands, and there's no stopping it.

 That, in addition to all the other illegal immigration, it's an invasion.